 - 940 Kane Rd - Unit 108, Kelowna, BC, V1V 2J9

 - Follow the "Establishing a New Petty Cash" procedure.

 - Enter the amount you want the petty cash increased by.

-- Explain in the Details of Payment section that this is a petty cash increase.
+- Explain in the memo field that this is a petty cash increase.

-- Provide explanation in the Details of Payment section if the total of the initial petty cash and the purposed increase amount exceeds $200.
+- Provide an explanation in the memo field if the total of the initial petty cash and the purposed increase amount exceeds $200.
 You may also attach your explanation on a separate memorandum signed by a departmental authorized signatory.